Stock Photography & Video Side Hustle

 AI-generated images are now accepted on Shutterstock, Adobe Stock, and most other major platforms.
 The volume of submitted content has increased substantially as a result, which directly compresses discoverability for any individual image.
 A keyword that once returned a few thousand results now returns tens of thousands.

-This does not make traditional stock photography worthless — buyers often prefer authentic photography over AI images for people-focused content, and editorial submissions have different standards entirely.
-But it is a meaningful change to the economics that anyone entering this market now should understand.
-The per-image earnings trajectory is not what it was five years ago.
+This doesn’t make traditional stock photography worthless.
+Buyers often prefer authentic photography over AI images for people-focused content, and editorial submissions have different standards entirely.
+But it’s a meaningful change to the economics that anyone entering this market now should understand.

-Stock video is less affected by this shift, because generating convincing video with AI remains harder than generating images.
-This is another reason to prioritise video if you have the capability.
+Stock video is less affected by this shift because generating convincing video with AI remains harder than generating images, another reason to prioritise video if you have the capability.

 The catalogue mathematics

 The economics of stock photography only work at scale.
 A single strong image on a subscription platform might earn a few cents per download.
-An accepted portfolio of several hundred images across different subjects and categories generates many downloads across many images simultaneously — that aggregated volume is where meaningful passive income comes from.
+An accepted portfolio of several hundred images across different subjects and categories generates many downloads simultaneously, and that aggregated volume is where meaningful passive income comes from.

 This means the time investment is front-loaded.
-Shooting, editing, keywording, and uploading several hundred images takes months of consistent effort before the passive returns become significant.
-Photographers who treat it as a long-term background project — uploading a batch of images every few weeks alongside other work — are better positioned than those who try to build the portfolio in a sprint and then wait for income.
+Shooting, editing, keywording, and uploading several hundred images takes months of consistent effort before passive returns become significant.
+Treat it as a long-term background project, uploading a batch every few weeks alongside other work, rather than a sprint you build in one go.

 Platforms and rates

 Shutterstock is the highest-volume platform and the most searched by buyers.
 Royalty rates on subscription downloads are low, but the volume can compensate at scale.
-Rates were cut significantly in 2020 and have not recovered — this is worth knowing before making it your primary platform.
+Rates were cut significantly in 2020 and haven’t recovered.

 Adobe Stock integrates directly with Adobe Creative Cloud, which means designers using Photoshop and Illustrator encounter it naturally.
-Royalty rates are competitive and the submission process is straightforward.
+Royalty rates are competitive and submission is easy.
 A strong option as a primary platform.

 Getty Images and iStock have stricter editorial standards and a more involved submission process.
 Per-download rates are higher but acceptance is more selective.
-Worth pursuing once you have an established portfolio and understand what these platforms specifically value.
+Worth pursuing once you have an established portfolio.

 Alamy pays higher royalties per sale than most platforms and has a less restrictive submission process.
 Volume is lower, but the per-download economics are better for photographers who prefer quality over quantity.